eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 }

 #### Monitoring GPU usage
-YOu can use the `nvidia-smi` command to monitor GPU usage on a compute node on daint.
+You can use the `nvidia-smi` command to monitor GPU usage on a compute node on daint.
 Just type in the terminal or with Julia's REPL (in shell mode):
 ```julia-repl
 shell> nvidia-smi
 Tue Oct 25 08:18:11 2022